jakobo/codedrift/README.md

 This is a rough list of things I'd like to do

-- [ ] Replace rehype/remark pipeline with markdoc, which would also remove the global Prism object
-- [ ] Shed babel for SWC (requires prism change)
 - [ ] Go digging for old posts from LinkedIn/Medium/Felocity.org
-- [ ] Explore bringing github comments into the webmentions area on individual posts

 You could file bugs.
 They'll be triaged.
 I file bugs against myself, if only so I remember something's broken.